tozd/docker-etherpad/README.md

 Alternatively, you can set environment variables which will then Etherpad substitute in settings template at the first run.
 See [the template](https://github.com/tozd/etherpad-lite/blob/develop/settings.json.template) and available environment variables.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-etherpad), if you need to fork the project there.